UgurErcelik/AI-Model-Development-for-Counting-Fruit-Bags-Pear-Bags-/README.md

 ## Dataset

-Dataset provided by company.Dataset consist of 4889 pearbags images and Provided images (videos) which contains fruit bags. //
+Dataset provided by company.Dataset consist of 4889 pearbags images and Provided images (videos) which contains fruit bags.
 For applying tracking and deduplication methodology, i combined 4889 sequentially cropped images that we used camera dataset and turned them into a video by using their frame rates.

+## Models for Detection

+- For detection of Pearbags , 4 different models are used.
+- Yolo8\
+- Yolo11\
+- Yolo8-CBAM-BiFPN\
+- Yolo8-CBAM

+## Web App Details
+### Features
+Selected Model from Dropdown Menu\
+Selected pearbags video for Detection and tracking

+- Output : Detected and Counted Pearbags video and Evaluation metrics of selected model